 - The African Commission on Human and Peoples’ Rights (ACHPR).

-The reports below provide an overview of enforced disappearances in Libya, Algeria and Sudan.
-They outline what constitutes an enforced disappearance under the domestics laws of these countries and how this compares to the international legal definition.
+The reports below, produced by our partners, provide an overview of enforced disappearances in Libya, Algeria and Sudan.
+They outline what constitutes an enforced disappearance under the domestic laws of these countries and how this compares to the international legal definition.
 They also include information about who are the main perpetrators and the profiles of people commonly targeted, as well as recommendations to key domestic and international actors to hold those responsible to account and ensure redress for the victims.